-Persons selling agricultural pesticide to end-users for use in Minnesota must assess on invoice and collect MN Gross Sales fee at a rate of 0.55% of the sale price, and an ACRRA surcharge at a rate of 0.10% of the sale price.
-(Note: ACRRA Surcharge rate will increase from 0.10% to 0.30% effective 1/1/2015.)
-Dealers must collect the fee and surcharge totaling at a rate of 0.65% (Total rate will change to 0.85% effective 1/1/2015.) on the sale price of agricultural pesticides.
-For example, on an agricultural pesticide sale totaling $1000.00 an additional $6.50 ($8.50 effective 1/1/2015) of fee and surcharge is charged to the end user.
+Persons selling agricultural pesticide to end-users for use in Minnesota must assess on invoice and collect MN Gross Sales fee at a rate of 0.55% of the sale price, and an ACRRA surcharge at a rate of 0.17% of the sale price.
+(Note: ACRRA Surcharge rate was at 0.30% prior to 1/1/2018) Dealers must collect the fee and surcharge totaling at a rate of 0.72% (Total rate has changed from 0.85% effective 1/1/2018.) on the sale price of agricultural pesticides.
+For example, on an agricultural pesticide sale totaling $1000.00 an additional $7.20 ($8.50 prior to 1/1/2018) of fee and surcharge is charged to the end user.

 The fee and surcharge must be reflected on the sales invoice.
 Licensed dealer invoices of agricultural pesticides sold to end-users must show the percentage rate of Minnesota Gross Sales fee assessed, and the calculated amount of MN Gross Sales fee paid.

 The MDA recommends the following fee statements on your invoice:

 Or you may combined the amounts

-No, dealers cannot charge or collect MN Gross Sales Fee or ACRRA Surcharge for non-agricultural pesticides, other products or chemcials, shipping and service fees.
+No, dealers cannot charge or collect Minnesota Gross Sales Fee or ACRRA Surcharge for non-agricultural pesticides, other products or chemcials, shipping and service fees.

 Dealers collect and pay Minnesota Gross Sales fee and ACRRA surcharge for sale of agricultural pesticides only.